-- > Nominate your congregation for a Pathways.org Open Hearts Award or a Junior Open Hearts Award (nominated by children, ages 5-18).
+- Nominate your congregation for a Pathways.org Open Hearts Award or a Junior Open Hearts Award (nominated by children, ages 5-18).
 Cash grant of up to \$1,000 for access or inclusion projects are available.
 Deadline is August 1st each year.
-Application forms are at www.InclusionInWorship.org. - Provide large print Siddurim and Chumashim. - Provide accessible seating in different parts of the sanctuary for people who use wheelchairs and walkers and their family members. - Hire a qualified Judaic sign language interpreter for services and publicize this accommodation.
-Continue throughout the year. - Place a portable or permanent reading table on the sanctuary floor so that people with physical disabilities have greater access for Torah reading and honors. - Place second mezuzot at wheelchair height on doorways throughout the synagogue. - > Personally invite members with disabilities to regular synagogue activities such as Sisterhood, Men's Club/Brotherhood, youth groups, social action, minyanim, aliyot, etc. and provide accommodations to facilitate their participation. - Include children of all abilities in religious education classes and provide appropriate supports.
+Application forms are at www.InclusionInWorship.org. - Hire a qualified Judaic sign language interpreter for services and publicize this accommodation.
+Continue throughout the year. - Place a portable or permanent reading table on the sanctuary floor so that people with physical disabilities have greater access for Torah reading and honors. - Place second mezuzot at wheelchair height on doorways throughout the synagogue. - Personally invite members with disabilities to regular synagogue activities such as Sisterhood, Men's Club/Brotherhood, youth groups, social action, minyanim, aliyot, etc. and provide accommodations to facilitate their participation. - Include children of all abilities in religious education classes and provide appropriate supports.
 Publicize that all children are welcome. - Use access symbols in print materials, newspaper ads and signage to publicize your synagogue's accessibility.